matt-harvey/swx/README.rst

 when you are working on one activity, are briefly interrupted by another activity, and then want to resume work on the original activity.

-After resuming an activity, ``swx`` always displays a message confirming the full name of the activity resumed.
+Like ``swx switch``, ``swx resume`` accepts the ``--at`` option, if you wish to specify the resumption as occurring at a particular time other than "now".
+The specified time must not be in the future, and must not be earlier than the start time of the current activity stint.

 Reporting commands
 ------------------